natecostello/van_two_point_oh/electrical/battery/Battery_box_design.md

 ## Cell Compression

-**TLDR: Concept B should provide adequate compression.
-It also eliminates the gaps between cells allowing for off the shelf busbars while minimizing overal length (at the expense of height).**
+**TLDR: Concept C should provide adequate compression and is the most compact but requires more expensive extension springs and custom side plates.
+It also eliminates the gaps between cells (vs concept A) potentially allowing for off the shelf busbars while minimizing overal length (at the expense of height).**

 EVE engineers recommend approximately 12 PSI, with no more than 17 PSI, to be maintained on the cells.
 Allegedly this increases rated cycles from 2500 to 3500.
 They also identify approximately 1 mm expansion between 0 and 100% SOC.
 This will be accomplished by threaded rod preloaded with belleville washers or springs arranged to give adequate pressure over the expected displacement.
 Aluminum or steel sheet will be used for the compression plates.
 [This forum post has lots of good information](https://diysolarforum.com/threads/source-of-belleville-washers-for-300kgf-fixture.16733/).
 Plan for about [$100](https://www.mcmaster.com/belleville-disc-springs/for-shaft-diameter~1-2/) in belleville washers.